 A broker preview is an open house for the brokerage community to come and view the property.
 Generally, they are held on certain days of the week and the idea is to get the brokers through the house in the event they have a buyer who is considering purchasing in the area.

 The listing agent will utilize open house signs, and it is still possible to have drive-by neighbors to come in and view the property.

-Who Comes to Open Houses?
+Who Comes to an Open House?

 You may have buyers that want to view the property that has found the property online and there is a strong possibility that these buyers already have their own agent.
 There may be accompanied showings with a buyer and their agent as well.

 In addition to these buyers, you may also have nosy neighbors and unqualified buyers.
 As a seller, you need to take that into consideration if you want unqualified buyers walking around your house.